Absolute-Convergence/Absolute-Convergence.github.io/README.md

 # PepsiSucks.github.io
 If you found this page, then you're looking at the projects that I have finished and you probably got here by following a link in my resume.
 I thank you for your time to look over my work and hope you will consider me to be part of your team.

 If you found this page on your own, then congratulations!
-There are some files for Industrial Maintenance here, and that's about it.
+There are some files for Industrial Maintenance and my own personal projects here.